-An embroidery I made for my dear friend and fellow Higher Education professional Rachel Reeds.
-It features a message it is important to remember both when writing and in general – to be kind to yourself, because self-compassion is essential.
+An embroidery I made for dear friend and fellow Higher Education professional Rachel Reeds.
+It features a message to remember both when writing and in general – to be kind to yourself, because self-compassion is essential.

 Fiction